 Debt arrangements for a private person

-Your company is eligible for a debt arrangement for a private person if you operate as a private entrepreneur.
-In the debt arrangement, a payment programme is prepared for the debts that you have accumulated in your company and in your private household.
-You can submit an application for a debt arrangement through the financial and debt counselling provided by the legal aid office.
+Your company is eligible for a debt arrangement for a private person if you operate as a private trader.
+In the debt arrangement, a payment programme is prepared for the debts that you have accumulated both in your company and in your private household.
+Submit an application for a debt arrangement for a private person through the financial and debt counselling provided by legal aid offices.
 You must observe the payment programme prepared for your company until the end of the arrangement.

 The process of applying for debt arrangements may take up to a year.
 The actual debt arrangement process often lasts between three and five years.
 During this time, you will make repayments on your debt on a monthly basis.
 The size of the monthly instalment depends on your income and the expenses that have been accepted in the debt arrangement.